DavidVentura/blog/blog/raw/disk/POST.md

 I was so naive.

-I ended up spending about a week in this rabbit hole, of which about 3 days were reading Kernel, GRUB and util-linux code, and somehow I ended up re-implemeting `mdadm` ([here](https://github.com/davidventura/device-mapper), at a PoC stage) to make sure I understood it, the rest of the time was "thinking"/"processing" and writing this post.
+I ended up spending about a week in this rabbit hole, of which about 3 days were reading Kernel, GRUB and util-linux code, and somehow I ended up re-implemeting `mdadm` ([Github repository](https://github.com/davidventura/device-mapper), at a PoC stage) to make sure I understood it, the rest of the time was "thinking"/"processing" and writing this post.

 I wanted to go into filesystems (both `FAT` for ESP and `ext4` for rootfs), but it seemed larger than everything else combined and I'm a chicken after all.
 [The docs](https://ext4.wiki.kernel.org/index.php/Ext4_Disk_Layout) are "fairly clear".